 To become a Henselmans Certified Personal Trainer, you need to have experience creating fitness programs.
-You therefore have to upload a full program at some point during the exam.
-The programs should include everything a client would need to get started to achieve their goals.
-The program can be for yourself or for one of your clients.
+The program should include everything a client would need to get started to achieve their goals.
+The program can be for yourself, a client or even a fictitious person.

 Concretely, you'll need to implement the learning objectives provided at the end of most modules in this program.
 For example, for the Energy module you'll need to calculate the person's energy expenditure and target energy intake and for the Exercise Selection module, you'll need to recommend which exercises the person should do.
-Module by module, you will create an entire fitness program for your subject this way.
+Module by module, you will this way create an entire fitness program for your subject this way.
+The program should contain everything someone needs to successfully follow it on their own, including a strength training program, diet and supplementation (if applicable), as if it was for a paying client.